Blockchain Transaction Conflicts: A Historical Perspective: Ethereum's Empirical Study

-\item[Observation-2:] Calculating the ratio of ETH transfers to smart contract transactions (table in \Cref{fig:eth_hp_analysis}), comprising the historical period from E$_{ck}$ to $E_{e2}$ and $E_{rb}$, shows an increased user engagement with contract applications.
-In E$_{ck}$ HP, the ratio of $\frac{ETH\ transfer}{SC\ Txs}$ is $\frac{38.5}{39} \approx 0.99$, while it is $\sim0.47$ in $E_{e2}$ and $\sim0.55$ in $E_{rb}$.
-This indicates a surge in computational costs over time and the need for parallel transaction execution to improve network throughput.
+\textbf{Observation-2.} Calculating the ratio of transfers to contract transactions (table in \Cref{fig:eth_hp_analysis}) shows an increased user engagement with contract applications.
+In $E_{ck}$, the ratio of $\frac{ETH\ transfer}{SC\ Txs}$ is $\frac{38.5}{39}\approx0.99$, while it is $\sim$0.47 in $E_{2o}$ and $\sim$0.55 in $E_{rb}$.
+This indicates a surge in computational costs over time and highlights the need for parallel execution.

-\item[Observation-3:] To understand how many blocks in each HP have a certain percentage ($>$40\%, $>$50\%, ... $>$80\%) of independent transactions and which HP has a higher parallelism compared to others.
-As shown in \Cref{fig:ethereum-hp}, we analyzed 1000 blocks of each HP (500 before and 500 after the event).

-The number of blocks with more than 40\% independent transactions has increased in recent blocks, more than 94\% of blocks have at least 40\% independent transactions in $E_{rb}$.
-However, there was a notable decline in independent transactions after each historical event, suggesting a spike in conflicts.
-Note that more than 50\% of the blocks in each HP had more than 50\% of independent transactions, while after Ethereum's merge E$_{e2}$ there is a significant drop.
-The reasons could be an increased congestion for a specific contract (the longest conflict chain increased), a decrease in the number of ETH transfer transactions, and a slight decrease in block size compared to pre-merge, as observed in \Cref{fig:ethereum-hp}.
-The number of blocks with a higher percentage of independent transactions could increase if false conflicts are removed using complete read-write access information.
+\textbf{Observation-3.} As shown in \Cref{fig:ethereum-hp}, we analyzed 1000 blocks from each HP to understand how many blocks in each HP have a certain percentage ($>$40\%, $>$50\%, $\cdots$, $>$80\%) of independent transactions, and which HP exhibits higher parallelism compared to the others.
+The number of blocks with over 40\% independent transactions has increased in recent blocks, and over 98\% of blocks have at least 40\% independent transactions in $E_{rb}$.
+However, there was a notable decline in independent transactions after each historical event, suggesting a shorter spike in conflicts.
+Note that over 50\% blocks in each HP had more than 50\% of independent transactions, while a significant drop is observed after after $E_{2o}$.
+The reasons could be high congestion for a specific contract (the conflict chain increased), a decrease in the number of transfer transactions, and a slight decrease in block size compared to pre-merge, as observed in \Cref{fig:ethereum-hp}.